salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 Routes supporting "custom action" MAY have a request body.
 The request and response MAY have a different JSON schema than the other HTTP methods for the resource.

+Resources MAY expose addition non-standard HTTP actions.
+Usage of "custom actions" SHOULD be used sparingly for consistency among resources.

+Routes MUST NOT allow verbs in resource paths.

+Routes MAY support a request body and different query string parameters.

+**Example**
+An operation on a resource that doesn't fit with REST is rotate an image resource on the server.
+To Rotate the image in a RESTful way, would need to GET the image, rotate it client side, then PUT it back on the server.
+It would take at least two calls to perform one operation.
+Routes do not allow verbs in resource paths the solution is to POST the action to the API to be executed by/on the resource.

 ## Concurrency